Vihari7/CV-in-Web/README.md

 - 👋 Hi, I’m Vihari
-- 👀 I’m interested in ICT world
+- 👀 I’m interested in coding
 - 🌱 I’m currently learning at open university Sri Lanka.
 - 💞️ I’m looking to collaborate on IT Field
 - 📫 dviha7@gmail.com